apache/predictionio/docs/manual/source/cli/index.html.md

 ##Overview

-Interaction with Apache PredictionIO (incubating) is done through the command line interface.
+Interaction with Apache PredictionIO is done through the command line interface.
 It follows the format of:

 ```pio <command> [options] <args>...```